-For the description of the recent accounting pronouncements please refer to Note 25 - Significant Accounting Policies of our Audited Consolidated Financial Statements attached hereto.
+For the description of the recent accounting pronouncements and a discussion of our accounting policies please refer to Note 25 - Significant Accounting Policies of our Audited Consolidated Financial Statements attached hereto.
+For more on the expected impact of the adoption of IFRS 16 on our results of operations and financial conditions, see - Recent Developments - IFRS 16 Impact.